Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vQjRcLqrXUM.md

 # [July 12th, 2022 Livestream](../2022-07-12.md)
 ## Q&A: Any plans to fix how Vehicles are done when driving on any Foundation surface?
 https://www.youtube.com/watch?v=vQjRcLqrXUM
-This question was possibly duplicated with a more recent answer: [December 20th, 2022 Livestream Q&A: Any update to bouncy tire bug on Foundations?](./yt--EYhEmqds18.md) [https://www.youtube.com/watch?v=-EYhEmqds18](https://www.youtube.com/watch?v=-EYhEmqds18)
+This question was possibly duplicated with a more recent answer: [January 10th, 2023 Livestream Q&A: Any idea how high of a priority it is to fix the smoothness of driving on Foundations?](./yt-4qgk0863g0Y.md) [https://www.youtube.com/watch?v=4qgk0863g0Y](https://www.youtube.com/watch?v=4qgk0863g0Y)

 ### Topics